 “Friel is a very talented vocalist with a big and unique voice,” writes Toronto Exclusive Magazine.
 Whether performing original compositions or favorite cover songs, award-winning songwriter Skip Friel delivers an energetic and moving performance.
 Entertaining solo or with his band, The Resonators, Friel’s music spans from acoustic variety to tasteful rock.
 Cover songs include both contemporary and popular tunes of the past.
 Skip is at home in large festival venues, as well as on intimate, acoustic-friendly stages.

 At age thirteen, Friel discovered singing, playing guitar and writing songs would be his medium of comfort, helping him to overcome teenage shyness.
 By seventeen he had formed the Virginia Beach-based folk rock band, 'Fresh Produce,' with his brother Randy.
-The successful working band was influenced by groups such as The Beatles, CS&N, The Bryds and The Eagles.
+The working band was influenced by groups such as The Beatles, CS&N, The Bryds and The Eagles.

 Eventually entering into impromptu sessions with musician friends, such as bassist Martin Somers, pedal steel player Paul Shufer and guitarist Bill Frierson, those experiences gradually became more frequent.
 By 2003, Friel's current band, ‘The Resonators,’ had begun to form.
 The Resonators have long since become Southeast Virginia mainstays at outdoor festivals as well as intimate nightclubs.